vtong06/CSE110-Lab1/index.md

   - [Technical Skills](#technical-skills)
   - [To Do:](#to-do)
 ## About Me
-I started getting into programming during my junior year of high school where I took my first programming class on Java, starting with 'Hello World!'.
+I started getting into programming during my junior year of high school where I took my first programming class on Java, starting with `Hello World!`.
 I enjoyed the class and in the following year with a group of friends, we worked on implementing cryptography in Java [here](https://github.com/vtong06/Cryptography-Implementation).
 I enjoy playing videogames and watching k-dramas.
 Resume: [Resume](./images/Resume.png).

 >"The mindset isn’t about seeking a result—it’s more about the process of getting to that result.
 It’s about the journey and the approach.
 It’s a way of life.
 I do think that it’s important, in all endeavors, to have that mentality." ― Kobe Bryant